 Finding the best route - driving out costs at M&S

-Home > unspun 22 > Finding the best route > Finding the best route - driving out costs at M&S
+Home > unspun 22 - A time for change > Finding the best route > Finding the best route - driving out costs at M&S

 M&S operates 50 outlet stores across the UK, which provide a channel through which to move excess stock from the main chain business at reduced prices.
 Excess product can arise for many reasons; consumer reaction to the product launch is not as strong as expected; a wet summer depresses typical demand for sundresses; an entrepreneurial supplier offers an attractive deal to make a run of t-shirts from some excess rolls of fabric left over in the factory; or main chain stores want to cycle stock post a big sales event.
 The complexity of the Outlets business lies in that the selling season for a particular product – cashmere jumpers for example – is often limited and has to come back around before the product can be offered anew to Outlets customers.
 This can require stock to be held for up to twelve months before it is again “season relevant”.
 Due to its “last season” nature, the customer expects Outlets product to be attractively priced, requiring a highly efficient operation as the already tight margins have been halved.